Handling datetime features with the DatetimeEncoder#

 Feature importances#

 Using the DatetimeEncoder allows us to better understand how the date impacts the bike sharing demand.
-To this aim, we can compute the importance of the features created by the DatetimeEncoder, using the permutation_importance() function, which basically shuffles a feature and sees how the model changes its prediction.
+To this aim, we can use the function permutation_importance() to shuffle the features created by the DatetimeEncoder and measure their importance by observing how the model changes its prediction.

 from sklearn.inspection import permutation_importance

-# In this case, we don't use a pipeline, because we want to compute the
+# In this case, we don't use the whole pipeline, because we want to compute the

 # importance of the features created by the DatetimeEncoder